 These two voices, the First Voice and Second Voice, are introduced at the end of Part Six in the poem, and continue into the beginning of Part Seven.
 The voices are supernatural spirits that discuss the penance the Mariner has done and the continued penance that will be required of him.

 First Voice and Second Voice Quotes in The Rime of the Ancient Mariner

 The The Rime of the Ancient Mariner quotes below are all either spoken by First Voice and Second Voice or refer to First Voice and Second Voice.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin edition of The Rime of the Ancient Mariner published in 0.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin edition of The Rime of the Ancient Mariner published in 0.).